4 Easy Ways to Regain Your Leadership Power

 I always remember my early military education, mainly because it was consequential as my life depended on it.
 One of the many principles that stuck in my mind was that your plan is always useless because when you come in contact with the enemy you have no idea what is going to happen.
 Your plan will become rapidly redundant.

-We were trained in managing these ‘dislocated expectations’ through having the right open and agile mindset, focussing on the process of the solution, and empowering people to make decisions on the ground.
+We were trained in managing these ‘dislocated expectations’ through having the right open and agile mindset, focusing on the process of the solution, and empowering people to make decisions on the ground.
 As a leader you ensure the ‘why’ is in place and then enable success.

 This thinking has evolved to my present day approach where I am completely convinced that as a leader we need to craft solutions.